valschr/Gitamic/README.md

     ],
 ```

 Once Gitamic is installed, just refresh your CP and you can use it immediately.
-It relies on wherever your site is
+Even if your site hasn't been
-running to contain a git repository.
+initialised with a git repository, you can use Gitamic to get started!

 #### Setting the git committer